 DENPAX is available in five different sizes.
 Your doctor will decide which transdermal patch, or combination of transdermal patches, is suitable to control your pain.

-- After three days, remove the transdermal patch and apply a new transdermal patch to the skin at a different place.
+- after three days, remove the transdermal patch and apply a new transdermal patch to the skin in a different place

 DENPAX should not be used in children under 12 years of age or in adolescents under 18 years of age who weigh less than 50 kg.